Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Simulation Study: Single-tissue eQTL Discovery

+Note that $\overline {\BF}_i$ is a well-defined Bayes factor, and can be directly used in the EBF and the QBF procedure.

-We apply both the EBF and the QBF procedures based on the above gene-level Bayes factors.
+We apply both the EBF and the QBF procedures to analyze the simulated eQTL data.
 Because the null distribution of the Bayes factor is not available for the QBF procedure, we use permutations to estimate the median of the null Bayes factor distribution for each gene.

-Furthermore, by treating $\overline{ \overline {\BF}}_i$ as a test statistic, for each gene we also obtain a permutation $p$-value, which is denoted by $p_{bf}$, and use it for the B-H and Storey procedures.
+In addition, we also obtain a permutation $p$-value by treating $\overline {\BF_i}$ as a gene-level test statistic, which is denoted by $p_{bf}$, and use it for the B-H and the Storey procedures.

-We drop the local fdr procedure from the comparison because the method for obtaining a valid $z$-statistic is not clear to us in this particular setting.